lnmaurer/Interference-Inference-Interface/README.markdown

 ### Contact

-If you have any questions, don't hesistate to contact me (@lnmaurer).
-For more information about me, also see my [webpage](https://mywebspace.wisc.edu/lnmaurer/web/)
+If you have any questions, don't hesitate to contact me (@lnmaurer).
+For more information about me, see my [webpage](https://mywebspace.wisc.edu/lnmaurer/web/)

 ### The code is available under the [GNU Public License Version 2](http://www.gnu.org/licenses/gpl-2.0.html)